ietf-wg-acme/acme/draft-ietf-acme-acme.md

 MUST be carried in the protected header of the JWS.

-The value of the "nonce" header parameter MUST be an octet string, encoded according to the base64url encoding described in Section 2 of {{RFC7515}}.
+The value of the "nonce" header parameter MUST be an octet string, encoded according to the base64url encoding described in Section 2 of {{!RFC7515}}.
 If the value of a "nonce" header parameter is not valid according to this encoding, then the verifier MUST reject the JWS as malformed.

+## Rate limits

+Creation of resources can be rate limited to ensure fair usage and prevent abuse.
+Once the rate limit is exceeded, the server MUST respond with an error with the code "rateLimited".
+Additionally, the server SHOULD send a "Retry-After" header indicating when the current request may succeed again.
+If multiple rate limits are in place, that is the time where all rate limits allow access again for the current request with exactly the same parameters.

+In addition to the human readable "detail" field of the error response, the server MAY send one or multiple tokens in the "Link" header pointing to documentation about the specific hit rate limits using the "rate-limit" relation.

 ## Errors